Andervss/home-lab-active-directory/README.md

 - Tested chat functionality and remote control.
 - Verified remote control by interacting with `Desktop2` and editing text remotely.

+### Zoho Assist
+- Tested Zoho Assist as a third-party remote support tool between the main PC and `Desktop2`.
+- Connected remotely to `Desktop2` while logged in as user `patty`.
+- Tested remote desktop functionality and interacted with the user's Windows session.
+- Explored the available technician-side tools and sidebar features.

 ## Group Policy Management (GPO)

 ### Creating and Applying Group Policy